emqx/cloud-docs/en_US/api/api_overview.md

 ## Response code
 ### HTTP status codes

-The EMQ X Broker interface always returns 200 OK when the call is successful, and the response content is returned in JSON format.
+The EMQX Broker interface always returns 200 OK when the call is successful, and the response content is returned in JSON format.

 The possible status codes are as follows: